Firewall Bouncer

 Configuration for manual installation

-script will take care of it (it will call cscli bouncers add
+The install.sh script will take care of it (it will call cscli bouncers add on your behalf).

 You can then start the service: